traffox/traffox/README.md

 ### Hi there 👋

+- Working with Python for over a year
+- Learning Golang
-- 🔭 Working on Game bot for android RPG
+- Currently working on Game bot for android RPG
-- 🌱 Currently learning Golang

-- 📫 Telegram: @traffox
+Telegram: @traffox

+Email:    164902@gmail.com

 <!--